 A partner in a small firm was miserable because the firm operated in a very dysfunctional manner.
 He dreamed about going solo, but couldn't pull the trigger.
 After thorough discussions with Roy, he gained the confidence to start his own firm and then built a successful solo practice.

 Roy is also skilled, popular and accredited CLE speaker who regularly presents programs nationwide – on business development, client service and career management – to bar associations as well as law firm audiences.

-In addition, Roy guest blogs on lawyerist.com, myshingle.com, attorneyatwork.com and solopracticeuniversity.com.
-His respected opinion is often sought for quotation by reporters for a wide range of local and national business and professional publications.
+In addition, Roy regularly guest blogs on lawyerist.com, attorneyatwork.com and lawyernomics.avvo.com.
+Reporters regularly interview him for quotation in a wide range of local and national business and professional publications.

 Roy holds his law degree from the University of Wisconsin Law School, where he was an editor on the Wisconsin Law Review.
 Following law school, he clerked for the Hon.
 Donald Steinmetz of the Wisconsin Supreme Court.
 He earned his undergraduate degree in industrial and labor relations from Cornell University.

 Roy is licensed to practice law in the state of Minnesota and lives in the Twin Cities.
 He is a member of the Minnesota State Bar Association, where he actively participates in its Diversity, Legal Assistance to the Disadvantaged, Professionalism, and Rules of Professional Conduct committees.
 For his work with the MSBA, Roy has twice received the President's Award.
 He is a member and former chair of the Practice Management and Marketing Section.
 He is also a member of the Hennepin County Bar Association.